samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Shar

 Fanatical Suloise militarists called the Scarlet Order founded the Hidden Empire of Shar, which is closed to outsiders.
 The order controls the peninsula west of the Tilva Strait, as far north as the Vast Swamp.
-See “[Factions and Organizations](#FactionsandOrganizations)” in this chapter for more about the [Scarlet Order](#ScarletOrder).
+See "[Factions and Organizations](#FactionsandOrganizations)" in this chapter for more about the [Scarlet Order](#ScarletOrder).

 #### Eastern Flanaess Culture